David Jenkins (Georgia politician): Career

 On November 3, 2020, Jenkins won the election and became a Republican member of Georgia House of Representatives for District 132.
 Jenkins defeated the Georgia Minority House Leader Bob Trammell.

+Jenkins ran for the Republican nomination for Georgia's 3rd congressional district in 2024, but withdrew his candidacy prior to the primary election.
+He sought re-election to his state House seat, defeating primary challenger Mike Riesen with 64% of the vote.
+In the general election that year, Jenkins defeated Democratic challenger Jeff Lowe with 68% of the vote.

+Jenkins has expressed opposition to gun regulation, support for premise liability reform.

 Personal life

 Jenkins' wife is Catherine Jenkins.
-They live near Luthersville, on their farm, Jenkins Farms Meriwether County, Georgia.
+They live near Luthersville, on their farm, Jenkins Farms, in Meriwether County, Georgia.